salmanaghayev/ipRangePing/README.md

 # ipRangePing

-Simple powershell script to ping range of IPs
+Simple powershell script to ping range of IPs.
+Script will print only accessible IPs, unreachable IPs will be omitted.

 #Usage